akka/alpakka/docs/src/main/paradox/index.md

 If you'd like to know what integrations with Alpakka look like, have a look at our [self-contained examples](examples/index.html) section.

-There are a few blog posts and presentations about Alpakka out there, we've [collected some](other-docs.md).
+There are a few blog posts and presentations about Alpakka out there, we've @ref[collected some](other-docs.md).

 The code in this documentation is compiled against